-This is a brief introduction on how the Rio Salado College Catalog is designed and how to use it.
-The catalog is published annually online and the information contained in this catalog is subject to change.
+The Rio Salado College Catalog is published online annually.
+The information contained in this catalog is subject to change.
 It is the student's responsibility to be knowledgeable of its contents.
-The 2010-2011 Rio Salado College Catalog includes program requirements for new students enrolling in the Summer I 2010 semester, Summer II 2010 semester, the Fall 2010 semester and the Spring 2011 semester.
-If you are a new student, or a student who has been readmitted after three or more semesters of inactivity, you may fall under the new catalog year requirement outlined on page 211.
+The 2011-2012 Rio Salado College Catalog includes program requirements for new students enrolling in the Summer I 2011 semester, Summer II 2011 semester, the Fall 2011 semester and the Spring 2012 semester.
+If you are a new student, or a student who has been readmitted after three or more semesters of inactivity, you may fall under the new catalog year requirement outlined on page 158.
 Contact Rio Salado's Student Enrollment Services at 480-517-8540 with any questions.